stevekerrick/GraphqlToTsql/docs/documentation.md

 In traditional `GraphQL` implementations, paging can be a bit difficult to implement. `GraphqlToTsql` makes it easier.

-Paging isn't part of the formal `GraphQL` specification, but graphql.org does provide [Best Practices guidance](https://graphql.org/learn/pagination/).
+Paging isn't part of the formal `GraphQL` specification, but graphql.org *does* provide [Best Practices guidance](https://graphql.org/learn/pagination/).
 `GraphqlToTsql` follows their guidance, *except* that `GraphqlToTsql` does not include a `pageInfo` object.

+There are two competing techniques on how to implement pagination, Offset-based pagination and cursor-based pagination. `GraphqlToTsql` supports them both.

-Cursor-based pagination isn't unique to `GraphQL`.
-Here's a really excellent article from your friends at *Slack* about how they're using it:
+Cursor-based pagination is rather new, and quite a bit more efficient when querying large data sets.
+It isn't unique to `GraphQL`.
+Here's a really excellent article from our friends at *Slack* about how they're using it:
 [Evolving API Pagination at Slack](https://slack.engineering/evolving-api-pagination-at-slack).

 ## Sneak Peek